Summer school on Planetology, Exploration, Terrestrial analogs, Robotics, Astrobiology, Spectroscopy

 PETRAS summer school for students/Phd candidates/Post docs is offered for free, thanks to the contributions of the involved institutions.

 Lectures will take place at the Vulcano Blu residence, where the LOC can also accomodate students at a discounted price in apartments for 4-8 people with kitchen and bathroom.
-Accommodation costs should be covered by the attendees: maximum expected cost for accomodation is between 300 and 350 Euros thanks to an agreement between the organization and the residence.
-The organization will handle the booking and the accommodation arrangement.
+Accommodation costs should be covered by the attendees: maximum expected cost for accomodation is between 300 and 350 EUR for the whole period pf the school, thanks to an agreement between the organization and the residence.
+The LOC will handle the booking and the accommodation arrangement.
+Please do not book by yourself, but follow the instructions given by the LOC once your application is accepted.

-The attendance between 27/05 to 01/06 (comprised) is compulsory to obtain a certificate of attendance.
+The attendance from 27/05 to 01/06 is compulsory to obtain a certificate of attendance.
 Lectures will start on 27/05 at 15:00, students are therefore required to arrive on the island on the morning of the 27th or on the evening of the 26th.

 How to reach Vulcano island